robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 given in Robot Framework `time format`_ like `60s` or `2 minutes 10 seconds`.
 The default timeout is typically several minutes, but it depends on the operating system and its configuration.
 Notice that setting a timeout that is shorter than keyword execution time will interrupt the keyword.
-Setting a custom timeout does not work with IronPython.

 .. note:: Port `8270` is the default port that remote servers are expected
           to use and it has been `registered by IANA`__ for this purpose.